 Maritime resources found on Ancestry Library include: Apprentices Indentured in Merchant Navy, 1824-1910; Campaign Medals Awarded to WWI Merchant Seamen, 1914-1925 and WWII Medals Issued to Merchant Seamen, 1939-1945.
 This information is provided by various record offices including the National Archives.
 In addition to Merchant Navy and Royal Navy resources, maritime resources can include: The National Roll of the Great War, passenger lists and medal rolls.

-Ancestry now includes 3 datasets from the documents in the Caird Library collection.
+Ancestry now includes three datasets from the documents in the Caird Library & Archive collection.

-Merchant Seamen Deaths, 1939-1953.
-This collection holds information about the merchant seamen who lost their lives during and after World War II.
+- Merchant Seamen Deaths, 1939-1953 This collection holds information about the merchant seamen who lost their lives during and after the Second World War.

-Dreadnought Seamen’s Hospital Admissions and Discharges, 1826-1930.
-The Dreadnought Seamen’s Hospital at Greenwich was the main clinical site of the Seamen’s Hospital Society (now Seafarer’s Hospital Society), founded with the philanthropic mission of providing relief to sick and injured seafarers of all nations.
+- Dreadnought Seamen’s Hospital Admissions and Discharges, 1826-1930 The Dreadnought Seamen’s Hospital at Greenwich was the main clinical site of the Seamen’s Hospital Society (now Seafarer’s Hospital Society), founded with the philanthropic mission of providing relief to sick and injured seafarers of all nations.
 Did you know?
 The Dreadnought Seaman's Hospital records can be searched by place of birth and will include seafarers and sailors of Caribbean and African descent.
 For example, a search for place of birth in Barbados results in 3,306 sailors who were in the Merchant Navy.

 Search tip: the content is organised in more than 30,000 separate collections, so it's worth searching the Ancestry title list to see which ones are likely to have the information you're looking for.

-Records of Merchant Navy Seamen for the period 1857-1918: These records do not exist as the Board of Trade decided they were not necessary and were superseded by crew lists and ship agreements.
-For more information, please see Research Guide C13: The Merchant Navy
+- Records of Merchant Navy Seamen for the period 1857-1918: These records do not exist as the Board of Trade deemed that as they were superseded by crew lists and ship agreements, it was not necessary to keep them.

 - Census Collection of England, Wales and Channel Islands (1841–1911)